 NOTE: A dataset may be a smaller grouping of data which, though limited by some constraint such as spatial extent or feature type, is located physically within a larger dataset.
 Theoretically, a dataset may be as small as a single feature or feature attribute contained within a larger dataset.
-A hard-copy map or chart may be considered a dataset NOTE: The principles which apply to datasets may also be applied to dataset series and reporting groups dataset series collection of datasets sharing the same product specification datum parameter or set of parameters that define the position of the origin, the scale, and the orientation of a coordinate system

-[ISO 19101, ISO 19115, ISO 19117]
+A hard-copy map or chart may be considered a dataset NOTE: The principles which apply to datasets may also be applied to dataset series and reporting groups [ISO 19101, ISO 19115, ISO 19117]